How to Overcome Anxiety and Depression Naturally

 The effect that our diet, sleep, and exercise habits have on our mental health is often overlooked in traditional psychiatric circles.
 For example, the experience of having a “gut feeling” is more valid than we realize.
 Much of the feel-good chemical of serotonin is produced within our digestive tract.
 Not only does this chemical contribute to improved mood, but it also assists with regulating a good sleep cycle.
 Combining healthy foods with the endorphins released during physical exercise can be a great way to stave off periods of depression and anxiety.

 Tip #2: Adjust Your Perspectives

-You may have heard the phrase that “you are what you eat.”
+You may have heard the phrase, “you are what you eat.”
 While our physical health can determine some of our emotions and mood, we are also made up of what we think.
 The entire premise behind the popular Cognitive Behavioral Therapy (CBT) approach involves identifying the thoughts and beliefs which lie at the root of our depressive and anxious responses to life.
-Once we become aware of the patterns in our thinking which spur our negative emotions, we can grab those thoughts by the reins and refuse to let them have control.
+Once we become aware of the patterns in our thinking that spur our negative emotions, we can grab those thoughts by the reins and refuse to let them have control.

 Tip #3: Learn to Laugh

 It may sound silly to practice something that even small babies can do with no effort, but many adults find it difficult to identify the last time they laughed.
 This is unfortunate, as laughing has been shown to release endorphins into the bloodstream.
 These endorphins temporarily boost mood and work to counteract the existence of stress hormones.